 - Attend workshops and conferences

-- Students will undertake a block work placement of 10 days in a variety of community and health settings, which they organise themselves.
+- Students will undertake a block work placement of a minimum of 80 hours, in a variety of community and health settings, which they organise themselves.

 - Holistics workshop